LEARN JAPANESE WITH PIMSLEUR

 Other issues that may affect students

-The duration of Japanese school can be a nuisance for many people, especially for people with special needs or social problems.
-It is common for students to stay at school all day because of school clubs.
-One of the main problems of Japanese schools is the bully (ijime), we already wrote an article about it, you can read it by clicking here.
+The duration of Japanese school can be a hassle for many people, especially for special needs individuals or those with social issues.
+It is common for students to spend the whole day at school because of school clubs.
+One of the main problems in Japanese schools is bully (ijime), we have already written an article about it, you can read it by clicking here.

 The problems of the Japanese education system